cocopuff2u/CAC_FOR_MAC/my-website/docs/smartcard/DoD-SmartCard-Users.md

 > **Tip:** If you do not see the prompt, ensure your CAC is fully inserted and detected by the system (see Troubleshooting below).

-If the prompt does not appear, you can manually launch the pairing dialog by running the following command in Terminal:
+If the pairing prompt does not appear, or if it disappears before you can click it, you can manually open the pairing dialog by running the following command in Terminal:

 ```bash
 /usr/sbin/sc_auth pairing_ui -f